Jahia/jahia-nextjs-initiative/README.md

 ## Initiative overview

-To be the best, Jahia must take care of both side of a project, the development and the content contribution.
+To be the best, Jahia takes care of both side of a project, the development and the content contribution.
 One of the key factor success of a web project is the facility for each side to execute their task.

 |Developers|Web Contributors|